Qualcomm (QCOM) Laps the Stock Market: Here's Why

-Prior to today's trading, shares of the chipmaker had gained 5.94% over the past month.
-This has outpaced the Computer and Technology sector's gain of 1.54% and the S&P 500's gain of 1.5% in that time.
+Shares of the chipmaker have appreciated by 1.46% over the course of the past month, outperforming the Computer and Technology sector's gain of 1.32% and lagging the S&P 500's gain of 1.65%.

-The investment community will be paying close attention to the earnings performance of Qualcomm in its upcoming release.
-The company's upcoming EPS is projected at $2.31, signifying a 7.44% increase compared to the same quarter of the previous year.
-At the same time, our most recent consensus estimate is projecting a revenue of $9.29 billion, reflecting a 0.19% rise from the equivalent quarter last year.
+The upcoming earnings release of Qualcomm will be of great interest to investors.
+The company is predicted to post an EPS of $2.31, indicating a 7.44% growth compared to the equivalent quarter last year.
+Our most recent consensus estimate is calling for quarterly revenue of $9.29 billion, up 0.17% from the year-ago period.

-For the entire fiscal year, the Zacks Consensus Estimates are projecting earnings of $9.57 per share and a revenue of $37.54 billion, representing changes of +13.52% and +4.83%, respectively, from the prior year.
+Looking at the full year, the Zacks Consensus Estimates suggest analysts are expecting earnings of $9.57 per share and revenue of $37.54 billion.
+These totals would mark changes of +13.52% and +4.82%, respectively, from last year.

-Investors might also notice recent changes to analyst estimates for Qualcomm.
-These revisions help to show the ever-changing nature of near-term business trends.
-As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.
+Investors should also note any recent changes to analyst estimates for Qualcomm.
+These revisions typically reflect the latest short-term business trends, which can change frequently.
+With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

-The Zacks Rank system, stretching from #1 (Strong Buy) to #5 (Strong Sell), has a noteworthy track record of outperforming, validated by third-party audits, with stocks rated #1 producing an average annual return of +25% since the year 1988.
-The Zacks Consensus EPS estimate remained stagnant within the past month.
-At present, Qualcomm boasts a Zacks Rank of #3 (Hold).
+Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
+Over the last 30 days, the Zacks Consensus EPS estimate has witnessed an unchanged state.
+As of now, Qualcomm holds a Zacks Rank of #3 (Hold).

-Valuation is also important, so investors should note that Qualcomm has a Forward P/E ratio of 17.88 right now.
-This valuation marks a premium compared to its industry's average Forward P/E of 14.72.
+Valuation is also important, so investors should note that Qualcomm has a Forward P/E ratio of 18.15 right now.
+This represents a premium compared to its industry's average Forward P/E of 14.53.

-One should further note that QCOM currently holds a PEG ratio of 1.87.
-The PEG ratio is similar to the widely-used P/E ratio, but this metric also takes the company's expected earnings growth rate into account.
-The Wireless Equipment was holding an average PEG ratio of 1.42 at yesterday's closing price.
+We can additionally observe that QCOM currently boasts a PEG ratio of 1.9.
+This metric is used similarly to the famous P/E ratio, but the PEG ratio also takes into account the stock's expected earnings growth rate.
+QCOM's industry had an average PEG ratio of 1.44 as of yesterday's close.

 The Zacks Industry Rank gauges the strength of our individual industry groups by measuring the average Zacks Rank of the individual stocks within the groups.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.